-- to give immediate First Aid to children, young people, adults at risk, staff or visitors when needed - to ensure that an ambulance or other professional medical help is called when necessary
+- to give immediate First Aid to children, young people, adults at risk, staff or visitors when needed - · to ensure that an ambulance or other professional medical help is called when necessary

-Our organisation undertakes to ensure there is always a trained first aider on site at our venue.
+Our organisation undertakes to ensure there is always a trained First Aider on site at our venues or, if other venues used such as schools, that they have appropriate first aid cover.

+We also provide training and guidance on dealing with hazardous materials such as blood, other bodily fluids and chemicals.
 We ensure sufficient equipment is available to deal with accidents or spillage.